jbottum/t5pat/langchain_markdown46.md

 Generation Time: 3.06489 seconds
 Type: Knowledge Retrieval
 ```
 For knowledge retrieval, the flan-t5-xl did better than the flan-t5-large.
-The xl version answered Germany and Canada correct, but it still missed the capital of Spain, although Spain is the capital city of Spain's Cantabria region.
+The xl version answered Germany and Canada correctly, but it still missed the capital of Spain, although Santander is the capital city of Spain's Cantabria region.

-Generation Time: The generation time varied greatly from 33.7 seconds for Germany, which was the first question, whereas the answers for Spain and Canada were similar at 2.6 and 3.0 seconds.
-We have not examined why the 1st Knowledge Retreival question took 10x more time.
+Generation Time: The generation time varied greatly from 43.6 seconds for Germany, which was the first question, which is an outlier in terms of time.
+The answers for Spain and Canada were similar at 2.8 and 3.1 seconds.
+We have not examined why the 1st knowledge retreival question took 10x more time, but assume it might be related to loading times.

 Next let's look at the answers to the reasoning questions.